mishamarkov15/mishamarkov15/README.md

 - 👋 Hi, I’m Markov Mikhail
-- 👀 I’m interested in game development, math, reading books, volleyball
+- 👀 I’m interested in artificial intelligence, math, physics, economics, reading books and volleyball
-- 🌱 I’m currently learning SDL
+- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 mishamarkov15/mishamarkov15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.